rcarino/rcarino.github.io/_posts/2014-01-30-hack_day_writeup.markdown

 Another technique that helped me during this hackathon was planning deliverables.
 I used [fogbugz](http://www.fogcreek.com/Fogbugz/) as a task manager, creating concrete cases.
 It's free to use for up to 2 individuals.
 Some of you are going to hate me for tooting my horn, but having a vision of what I needed to deliver and their delivery times gave me the spare time to go on a dinner date in the middle of the hackathon.
 Like a boss.
-Other groups slaved away.
-They also possibly suffered from diminishing returns due to fatigue, while I returned to the hackathon refreshed.
+I could have slaved away the entire day, but it's a good thing I didn't.
+I was able to easily solve problems that I was banging my head against before having a nice dinner, or a good night's sleep.
+They were dumb problems like typos in urls.

 One thing I direly need to improve on is salesmanship.
 I had purchased the scrum.diddlyumpti.us domain, yet it didn't occur to me that I could have let the hackathon judges use the product and contribute to a group order with me.
 It's so obvious